 Mute your phone and email alerts, and don’t check your computer while the other person is talking, unless you need to look up materials relevant to the discussion.
 Don’t doodle or tap your pen.

-By giving your full attention to your employee, you not only convey that you care, you also give yourself the ability to concentrate and listen.
+By giving your full attention to your employee, you not only convey that you care, you also give yourself the ability to concentrate – both important leadership listening skills.